Fatty Acids

 In glow-focused skincare, fatty acids create the lush base that allows radiance to show through naturally, not forcefully.

-Reach for Drunk Elephant Bora Barrier Repair Cream — a lush, fatty acid-rich moisturizer that strengthens skin from the inside out with replenishing oils and essential lipids.
+Reach for Drunk Elephant Bora Barrier Repair Cream — a lush, fatty-acid-rich moisturizer that helps strengthen skin from the inside out with replenishing oils and essential lipids.

 FAQ